Installation of Yang di-Pertuan Agong XVI: Ceremony

 The Yang di-Pertuan Agong and the Raja Permaisuri Agong then went to the Seri Maharaja Hall.
 Later, the main guests arrived to take their places at the Balairong Seri (throne room) together from the Seri Maharaja Hall according to the order of precedence.

 Abdullah and Tengku Azizah entered the Balairong Seri on 10:45 a.m.
 The couple were escorted in by the Grand Chamberlain of the Royal Household (Datuk Paduka Maharaja Lela), Azuan Effendy Zairakithnaini, and palace officers bearing the Regalia of Malaysia together with their aides-de-camp.
 The royal couple took their seat at the throne.
 Their entrance were accompanied by Nobat Diraja Terengganu (Terengganu royal orchestra), who played the song Raja Berangkat (the King has arrived).

 Azuan Effendy then returned to the room with the Datuk Penghulu Istiadat, Pegawai Agama Istana Negara and a few palace officials who brought in a Quran and a few other regalias while the Royal Nobat performed the song "Menjunjung Duli".
 Azuan Effendy retrieved the Quran from the bearer.
 He approached the throne, stopping on the third step.
 He then presented the Qur'an to Abdullah.
 Abdullah accepted it, and show his respect by kissing the holy book before putting it on the special rehal which was located on the small table in between the royal couple.

 Azuan then passed the Proclamation of Installation to the Prime Minister, Mahathir Mohamad, to be read.
 The proclamation then followed, in English:

 Afterwards, the Grand Chamberlain presented the Government Kris to Abdullah.
-Abdullah unsheathe the kris and kiss it, symbolising the power of the sovereign.
-He returned the kris back in its scabbard and put it on the table to his left.
+Abdullah unsheathed the kris and kissed it, symbolising the power of the sovereign.
+He returned the kris back to its scabbard and put it on the table to his left.